The Need For An Agile Marketing Transformation

 Alignment with the Development/IT/Technology side of the house

-As Dev/IT/Technology organizations move to Agile/DevOps approaches, Many marketing leaders feel the need to align their language, process, cadence with the way their peers are working and talking.
+As Dev/IT/Technology organizations move to Agile/DevOps approaches, Many marketing leaders feel the need to align their language, process, and cadence with the way their peers are working and talking.

 Revamping the Marketing Technology Stack